LINOSNCHENA/JAVA_PhoneBook_Logs/README.md

 "HELP   - to lists all valid commands available in this application "

-"DELETE - to erase a contact from the phone book\n" "LIST   - to lists all saved contacts sorted by date of entry" "ADD    - to saves a new contact entry into the phone book" +
+"DELETE - to erase a contact from the phone book\n"\
+"LIST   - to lists all saved contacts sorted by date of entry"\
+"ADD    - to saves a new contact entry into the phone book"

-"NAME   - to search for a contact by the contact name" "NUMBER   - to search for a contact by the contact number" "UPDATE - to edit the phone number of  existing contact"
+"NAME   - to search for a contact by the contact name"\
+"NUMBER   - to search for a contact by the contact number"\
+"UPDATE - to edit the phone number of  existing contact"

-"RESET1   - Deletes all contacts records and restores factory defaults" "RESET2   - Deletes all logs datails & records and restores factory defaults"
+"RESET1   - Deletes all contacts records and restores factory defaults"\
+"RESET2   - Deletes all logs datails & records and restores factory defaults"

-"ADMIN - to view past log data manipulations of contacts" "EXIT   - STOP using the Phone Book application console" +
+"ADMIN - to view past log data manipulations of contacts"\
+"EXIT   - STOP using the Phone Book application console"

 "--------------------------------------------------------------"